 The Path to Drawdown: PV Solar Manufacturing

-To solve climate change and remain below 1.5ºC of global warming, the globe needs to switch from generating power from fossil fuels to using 100% emissions-free sources.
+To solve climate change and remain below 1.5ºC of global warming, the globe needs to switch to generating power from fossil fuels to using 100% emissions free sources.

 The largest source of this clean energy is the sun (barring advances in nuclear fusion).
 Photovoltaic or PV solar panels (the kind you see on rooftops) have emerged as the predominant way of capturing the sun's energy and converting it into electricity.

 The industry has been growing fast and, as of 2020, solar panels are now the cheapest source of electricity in most places on earth.

 Solar produces ~2% of global electricity today.
 According to Project Drawdown, to be on a path to remain under 1.5ºC of warming, rooftop and utility scale solar will need to be generating a combined ~40% of global electricity by 2050.